IruneAI/Azure-ML-CapstoneProject/starter_file/README.md

 The dataset will be accesible/exposed within AzureML datastore.

 ## Automated ML
-The concept of utomated ML isthe process of automating the tasks of applying ML to real-world problems.
-Usually it helps to automate the whole ML workflow/pipeline enabling the data scientist or even non-experts to leverage ML in a efficient manner.
+The concept of automated ML ist he process of automating the tasks of applying ML to real-world problems.
+Usually it helps to optimize the whole ML workflow/pipeline enabling the data scientist or even non-experts to leverage ML in a efficient manner.

-In this case, Azure AutoML gave me the possibility to try multiple algorithms in this classification task.
-Due to the high balance of the data "primary_metric" : 'accuracy' was chosen.
+In this case, Azure AutoML give us the possibility to try multiple algorithms (in this case for solving a classification task).
+Due to nature of the data (pretty balanced) accurary was selected as "primary_metric".
 As compute target a STANDARD_D2_V2 was used with min_nodes=0 and max_nodes=4.

 automl_settings = {
     "name": "AutoML_Demo_Experiment_{0}".format(time.time()),